This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 In February 2021, the Seventh Circuit heard oral argument in a case that may have long-standing implications at the intersection of patent and antitrust law.
 The petitioners presented the question of whether they may proceed with antitrust claims based on a novel ‘patent thicket’ theory.

 Third, the district court concluded that the plaintiffs could not demonstrate antitrust injury without showing that all of AbbVie’s patents were invalid, which the plaintiffs failed to allege.
 Without specifying that each patent was invalid, let alone which patents would have been invalidated by hypothetical litigation, the plaintiffs could not plausibly assert that AbbVie’s settlement agreements (rather than its patent rights) prevented competition.
-Thus, the court found lack of antitrust injury fatal to ‘all of the federal antitrust claims in the complaint,’ and granted dismissal without prejudice.
+Thus, the court found lack of antitrust injury fatal to ‘all of the federal antitrust claims in the complaint’, and granted dismissal without prejudice.

 On direct appeal, the plaintiffs argued that Judge Shah misapplied precedent in holding that AbbVie’s settlements with competitors did not constitute unlawful pay-for-delay exchanges.
-The plaintiffs further argued that AbbVie’s petitioning conduct is not immunized under the Noerr-Pennington doctrine, and that the plaintiffs do not need to establish the invalidity of each of AbbVie’s patents to show plausible antitrust injury.
+The plaintiffs further argued that AbbVie’s petitioning conduct is not immunized under the Noerr-Pennington doctrine, and that the plaintiffs do not need to establish the invalidity of each of AbbVie’s patents in order to show plausible antitrust injury.
 The Seventh Circuit’s decision in this case, which has not been released as at the time of writing, could have a significant impact on antitrust claims arising from enforcement of patent rights.

 Viamedia v Comcast

-Viamedia alleged that, in 2012, Comcast refused to renew its contract with Viamedia, causing the MVPDs represented by Viamedia to choose Comcast as their ad rep. The district court dismissed the refusal-to-deal claim, concluding that Comcast had no duty to deal with a competitor.
+Viamedia alleged that, in 2012, Comcast refused to renew its contract with Viamedia, causing the MVPDs represented by Viamedia to choose Comcast as their ad rep. The district court dismissed the refusal-to-deal claim, concluding Comcast had no duty to deal with a competitor.
 The district court relied on the complaint’s allegation that Comcast had refused to deal with Viamedia to vertically integrate and eliminate a middleman, which are ‘pro-competitive’ purposes.
-On summary judgment, the district court rejected Viamedia’s claim that Comcast’s conduct constituted ‘tying.’
-It found there was no evidence that Comcast ‘conditioned’ access to the interconnects on Comcast serving as an MVPD’s ad rep.
+On summary judgment, the district court rejected Viamedia’s claim that Comcast’s conduct constituted ‘tying’.
+It found there was no evidence Comcast ‘conditioned’ access to the interconnects on Comcast serving as an MVPD’s ad rep.